EMRR-DISE/Smelt-cages/smelt_2019_winterspring/edi/metadata_templates/methods.md

 1. Zooplankton were collected during each site visit using a 53 μm mesh conical 0.5 m x 2 m plankton net (SEA-GEAR) with a General Oceanics flowmeter (Model 2030R) suspended from the center of the net mouth
 2. Tows were collected just below the surface for 2 minutes
-3. When high winds precluded boat-based sampling, a plankton net was hand towed along a nearby dock 5.0 – 6.5 m (dimensions: 0.3 m x 1 m, 53 μm mesh)
-4. All samples were stored in 1 L wide-mouth Nalgene bottles and preserved with 5% formalin dyed with Rose Bengal
+3. All samples were stored in 1 L wide-mouth Nalgene bottles and preserved with 5% formalin dyed with Rose Bengal

 ## Lab Sample Processing and Tracking